 She approached slowly, the others at her flank.

 He spun, glaring at them all.
-'Get away from us!' he shouted, the snarl vicious with his fear.
+'Get away from us!'

 She ignored his anger, focusing on the unmarred eye gleaming fearfully up at her.
 'Zuko, I can help,' she said firmly, reaching for him.